VuiMuich/leftwm_wiki/Config.md

 [[scratchpad]]
 name = "Alacritty" # This is the name which is referenced when calling (case-sensitive) value = "alacritty" # The command to load the application if it isn't started
+# x, y, width, height are in pixels when an integer is inputted or a percentage when a float is inputted.
+# These values are relative to the size of the workspace, and will be restricted depending on the workspace size.
+x = 860
+y = 390
+height = 300
+width = 200
 ```
 **Note: This is only available in LeftWM >=0.2.8.
 It is currently only available through aur/leftwm-git or building from source.**